 hedonic = (adj.) relating to or considered in terms of pleasant (or unpleasant) sensations.–Oxford dictionary online.

-What about the rest of the pie chart?
-40 percent of our happiness is dependent on what we do and how we think about it, referred to as intentional activity in happiness research (like my trip to Oaxaca and my studio routine), and only about 10 percent of our happiness is effected by circumstances, e.g. being married/single/divorced, rich/poor, healthy/unhealthy, etc.
+Intentional activity.
+About forty percent of our happiness is dependent on what we do and how we think about it, referred to as intentional activity in happiness research (like my trip to Oaxaca and my studio routine).
+Only about ten percent of our happiness is effected by circumstances, e.g. being married/single/divorced, rich/poor, healthy/unhealthy, etc.

-At the end of the day, we are better off focusing on “intentional activity” rather than genetic disposition or personal circumstance.
-In reviewing my work, I can see how my projects have heavily leaned into creating an experience—for myself and participants, and have been devised with the intention of producing positive memories, from typing letters for passersby, to inviting collaboration in creating an installation, to (most recently) leading a group on a walk.
+At the end of the day, we are better off focusing on intentional activity rather than commiserating on genetic disposition or personal circumstance.
+In reviewing my work, I can see how my projects have heavily leaned into creating an experience—for myself and participants, and have been devised with the intention of producing positive and perhaps lasting memories, from typing letters for passersby, to inviting collaboration in creating an installation, to leading a group on a walk.
 Furthermore, documenting these projects on my website helps me to easily revisit what I’ve achieved over the years reminding me of my purpose in my creative practice–a rewarding feedback loop.